resolutionathens/facilitron-news/content/support/administrator-support.md

       School employee accounts must be associated with your school and assigned a role to gain access to school calendars and scheduling system.
 Only school admins or Facilitron customer support can do this.
-To request access, select “Administrator” from the “Sign Up” menu.
+To request access, select “Administrator” from the Sign Up menu.
 Fill out the form and submit.
 Someone from customer support will contact you about having your account added to your school and assigned a role.
 Or, you may contact your school’s admin and request to be added to the system.